habibcomsats/NVFlare/docs/programming_guide/controllers.rst

 Controller API
 --------------

-The :mod:`Controller API<nvflare.apis.controller_spec>` provides methods for assigning tasks to the Workers (FL clients) in different ways:
+The :mod:`Controller API<flare.apis.controller_spec>` provides methods for assigning tasks to the Workers (FL clients) in different ways:

    - Broadcast a task to multiple clients
    - Send a task to a single client
    - Arrange a task to be done by multiple clients in turns

-See the included :class:`Controller<nvflare.apis.impl.controller.Controller>` implementation and full reference implementations of the following controller workflows:
+See the included :class:`Controller<flare.apis.impl.controller.Controller>` implementation and full reference implementations of the following controller workflows:

 .. toctree::